jampp/geeks/_src/_posts/2017-09-11-importance-of-serving-ads.markdown

 ##Analysis

 To start, we must analyze our current last-touch attribution model.
 By touch we might either refer to impressions or clicks.
-In both systems in which the advertiser will retribute the publisher who was last to show an ad to the user, prior to their conversion.
+In both systems in which the advertiser will retribute the publisher who was the last to show an ad to the user, prior to their conversion.

 The retribution is always conditional to the message being delivered within a predefined attribution window.
 These windows are set as a method to incorporate causality in the model.
-It is safe to say that a click that occurred a year prior to a conversion has no relationship to this event.
+It is safe to say that a click that occurred one year prior to a conversion has no relationship to this event.

-For clicks, this window is typically set between seven to thirty days whilst for impressions, it is more on the order of twenty four hours.
+For clicks, this window is typically set between seven to thirty days whilst for impressions, it is commonly set to twenty four hours.
 While the industry believes there is a significant causality relationship between seeing an ad and actually going forward and, for example, purchasing a shirt.
 The purchase is seen nearer to a click, where it is assumed that the user's intent is stronger by their interaction with the ad (click), rather than only viewing the ad.

-A typical user ad lifecycle can look something like this:
+A typical user ad lifecycle can look like something like this:

 ![ Normalized view of increase/decrease in revenue and CPA]({{site.url}}/assets/images/frequency-capping/attribution_windows.png){: .center-image }